 - Co-Chair, Alternative Dispute Resolution Section of the Hawaii State Bar Association, Honolulu, Hawaii

-- Immediate Past President, Hawaii Chapter of the Association of Conflict Resolution, Honolulu, Hawaii
+- Past President and current Vice President, Hawaii Chapter of the Association of Conflict Resolution, Honolulu, Hawaii

 - Assistant Mediation Trainer Intern, Mosten Mediation Services, Los Angeles, CA